aegis-icons/icon-set-lab/README.md

-# Icon testing page for aegis-icons
+# aegis-icons – Icon Set Lab

 To be filled later.